 1. Intensity: How Heavy?

-Precision Training requires that you have the actual 1RM, not an estimate.
-And since 1RM varies with time, you have to retest frequently or estimate 1RM by training by velocity each day.
+Precision training requires that you have the actual 1RM as accurately as possible.
+And since 1RM varies with time, you have to retest regularly or estimate 1RM by training by velocity each day.

 2. Volume: Volume How Much?

-Volume is the amount of work you do, and is usually expressed as sets x reps x load.
-The most common factor causing hypertrophy is volume, and at the same time, this is the main cause of fatigue.
-In addition, the most common error is to add volume when there is a stall in progress.
+Volume is the amount of work you do, and is expressed as sets x reps x load.
+The major factor causing hypertrophy is volume, and at the same time, this is the main cause of fatigue.
+In addition, the common error is to add volume when there is a stall in progress.
 Increased frequency, more frequently, is a decrease in volume and an increase in intensity or a better quality of recovery.
-Precision Training does not consider volume as an amount to maximize by all means, but rather as a dial that should be turned to the high and to the low.
+Precision training does not consider volume as an amount to maximize, but rather as a dial that should be turned tol high and to low.

 3. Speed: What is Your Density?

 Density is the amount of work you do in a specified period of time.
 Rest periods almost completely control it.
-Fewer rest periods make density.
-The longer the rest, the lower the density.
+Longer rest reduces density.
 Moreover, the suitable rest time is solely a matter of your objective.
 To achieve maximum strength and power, rest intervals between three and five minutes are required to completely regenerate phosphocreatine stores and enable the nervous system to restore itself.

 Precision Training does not estimate rest periods.
 Also, you have a stopwatch.
 Every time.